for-giobbe/PAINT/markdowns/part_5.md

 ---

-A detailed description of genes can be found here for vicia and here for crema.

----

 For crema a signalp analysis was carried out and then the number of protein with a secretion peptide was assigned to each module with: